mcstoer/blockade_control/README.md

 This project needs C++20 and at minimum CMake 3.26.3.

 The libraries needed are
-- GLFW 3 for the graphical interface
+- GLFW 3 for the graphical interface and inputs
+- GLU for translating mouse controls
 - OpenGL for the graphical interface
 - Catch2 v2 for tests